This is my comparison of Zwift vs. Wahoo RGT. Both these apps belong among the best indoor cycling apps, but is one better than the other?

 It offers more maps and roads, so although they may get repetitive over time, the offer is much wider than in RGT.

 Zwift also has a much larger user base, leading to more frequent and crowded races and events.

 And last but not least, Zwift better leverages gamification elements that will motivate you to continue riding indoors.

-The two areas where Wahoo RGT beats Zwift are the physics and Wahoo X subscription.
+The two areas where Wahoo RGT beats Zwift are the physics and the Wahoo X subscription.